BanffHsiao/SimpleDatabase/README.md

 # SimpleDatabase
-A simple mysql database with create, read, update, and delete(CRUL) functions.
+A simple mysql database with create, read, update, and delete(CRUD) functions.